biohzrdmx/ajax-proxy/README.markdown

 it would have taken you to write a basic one yourself.

 Oh, and it's incredibly easy to use.

+## Features included in this fork

+This class is awesome, but it had a minor bug which caused it to crash and burn when used on a non-apache-module php setup.
+The `getallheaders()` function may not be present on certain servers, so I added a `_getallheaders()` fallback routine to handle this situation.

+Also I've included code from adrianchung's fork that enables the use of PUT and DELETE requests with cURL.

+Finally, I've added support for the `X-HTTP-Method-Override` header so you can send PUT and DELETE requests as POST.
+This may be required on older servers and crappy hosting services, just include the extra header on your request (maybe by using the `headers` parameter on `jQuery.ajax()` or by using the `emulateHTTP` option in Backbone.js, etc).

 ## Special Thanks